adklu/ArpConnector/README.md

 // *  Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307 USA
 // *

-Please also read the license of the alsa library inside of the alsa folder.
+Please read the license of the ALSA library inside of the ALSA folder.

 INSTALL